dethancosta/tuirnal/roadmap.md

 - [ ] !! encrypt passwords

 ### Long Term Goals...
-- [ ] move from json serialization to protocol buffers
 - [ ] introduce vector db integration to query & chat with your journal
 - [ ] introduce markdown write/display
 - [ ] add ability to listen to entries as TTS?